joaopauloleitecosta/language_programming_api/README.md

 Language programming is an API that allows you to register, update, list and delete records about languages of programming.
 Information such as name, description, paradigm, first appeared and image of a language are represented in the API.

 # Types of fields represented in the API
-name - string
+name - string,
-description - string
+description - string,
-paradigm - string
+paradigm - string,
-firstapeeared - string
+firstapeeared - string,
-image - string
+image - string.

 # Routes list
 GET|HEAD  api/languages